LibreTubeApp/LibreTube/README.md

 use the application as a proxy, going around any blocks that have been placed on the YouTube domain or IP adresses.

+## Security

+Security is something I take very seriously.
+Therefore there are a lot of security features in this application.

+- Uses a strong and modern algorithm to hash passwords.
+- Sets security headers via the excellent helmet library.
+- Includes CSP by default.
+The implementation is somewhat hamstrung by Next.js' lacking support though.

+If you find any security sensitive flaws, feel free to contact me by email.
+You can find it at henriksen.is.

+## Technology

+The app is very modern, using the latest in buzzword technology.
+It is a serverside rendered progressive webapp.
+The backend is a nodejs fullstack javascript expressjs powered next.js rendered react app with an Apollo GraphQL API wich is rehydrated on the client.

+Enough buzzwords?
+Okay.
+Check this out though:

+INSERT GIF OF INSTALLING THE APP HERE.

+That's PWA being installed on a phone.
+This way it should be able to replace your YouTube app if your phone supports.

+## Support

+This project will never support any browsers other than the newest version of the major browsers (excluding IE).
+It probably will work in earlier versions up to a point, but your milage may vary.

 ## Setup

 The easy way is to use docker-compose to automatically set up and configure